Last Updated on 17 Sep 2021 1:47 pm (UK Time)

 When you see the people that are the best, they all have the “stank-nasty” mentality—Jon Jones, Khabib Nurmagomedov, Georges St-Pierre, Francis Ngannou, Daniel Cormier, Stipe Miocic, Kamaru Usman, Israel Adesanya, Amanda Nunes, Derrick Lewis, Weili Zhang, George Masvidal, Justin Gaethje and Tony Ferguson.
 There are so many more spectacular, “stank-nasty” fighters out there, but I can’t name them all.

 I say all of this to say, if you want to be in the UFC, or are currently in it, either bring your “stank-nasty” game or sit down somewhere.
 I can bet all my little two dollars, the more “stank-nasty” you get, the more you’ll be worth.
-I’m just a fight enthusiasts and aspiring UFC fighter, so you don’t have to take my word for it.
+I’m just a fight enthusiast and aspiring UFC fighter, so you don’t have to take my word for it.
 Ask Dana what type of fighter he wants, a “stank-nasty” animal or a nice one.